ash99871/Final-Practice/README.md

 The program ask for an input with the FEN to be graphed, after given instructions.
 We need a process to evaluate if the input has the needed requirements:

+  **2.1.
+The regular expression:** By using the module re, *re.fullmatch()* in specific, we're checking if all the text matches with the pattern